100sue/P7-Roland_APPERT/README.md

 ## Functional reflections on the User & Moderation part: ##

 Lambda" user must be able to :
-         create an account with : name - first name - email - password ⇒ The network being internal only a groupomania.com address will be accepted
+         create an account with : name - first name - email - password
          Log in with his email & password
          Add an avatar (and a description to his profile) The user must be able to post a text and/or an image or a link